 The District is providing parents the name of all pesticide products expected to be applied at school facilities this school year.
 The identification includes the name and active ingredients.

 Only fully certified pesticides can be used on school grounds.
 The school's Integrated Pest Management Plan (IPM) is updated by September 1 each year.
-The IPM, pesticide names and active ingredients, and application dates are posted on the school and/or district website at www.ncjusd.k12.ca.us/north-county/nc-public postings.html.
+The IPM, pesticide names and active ingredients, and application dates are posted on the school and/or district website at www.ncjusd.org/public-postings/.